tuankhoin/Autonomous-Plant-Detection-Robot/README.md

-# Autonomous Plant Detection Robot
+# asclinic-system

- ROS code for a robot that traverse a course and look for plants in the area
+Software for running the robot that is the focus of the Autonomous Systems Clinic subject.